shrutishrestha/shrutishrestha/README.md

 - 📫 How to reach me: shruti.shresthaa@gmail.com, sshrestha8@student.gsu.edu
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I have imposter syndrome, and this is the reason I practice hard to satisfy myself, this makes me succeed. :D

 ## Here are a few technologies that I enjoy working with